dransyhe/C-QGCN/README.md

 # Curvature-Aware Pseudo-Riemannian Graph Convolutional Networks

-This repository is based on the official [implementation](https://github.com/xiongbo010/qgcn) of [Pseudo-Riemannian Graph Convolutional Networks](https://arxiv.org/abs/2106.03134).
+This is the repository for my final project submitted to [R255: Physics and Geometry in Machine Learning](https://www.cl.cam.ac.uk/teaching/2223/R255/).
+The code and description below are largely adapted from the [official implementation](https://github.com/xiongbo010/qgcn) of [Pseudo-Riemannian Graph Convolutional Networks](https://arxiv.org/abs/2106.03134).

 ## Requirements